2018 Awards Showcase Ceremony

 Rockstar Award for Student Employee of the Year

-Awarded to the student employee who has demonstrated continued exemplary performance during his/her period of employment.
+Awarded to the student employee who has demonstrated continued exemplary performance during their period of employment.
 This is a reliable employee who possesses great work habits, knowledge of work, quality and quantity of work, judgment, initiative, and adaptability.

 Student Access Department